 Unified theories of biodiversity (e.g. Hubbell, 2001; Harte, 2011) by their nature provide a simplified view of biodiversity, but deviations from theory can provide insights as to which particular ecological patterns require additional biological mechanisms for their explanation.
 Here, we focus on plants and insects from sites across the Hawaiian chronosequence and compare metrics of community structure to the expectations of METE, a powerful theory that provides predictions of species and individual abundance distributions, species area relationships, and metabolic rate and linkage distributions, for idealized ecological communities in which a system’s behavior is governed by a simple set of state variables.
 The principle of maximum information entropy (MaxEnt), from which METE is derived, is an established inference procedure that has yielded accurate predictions of diverse patterns in fields as varied as thermodynamics [1,2], economics [3], forensics [4], imaging technologies [5-7], and recently ecology [8-15].
 MaxEnt works by seeking the least-biased prediction of a distribution of interest (e.g. the distribution molecular velocities in the case of thermodynamics or of species abundances in the case of ecology) while constraining that prediction to be consistent with state variables describing the macroscopic attributes of the system (e.g. temperature or the total numbers of species and individuals).
 Here, ‘least-biased’ means making no further assumptions about the system other than those necessary to meet the constraints of the state variables.
 This results in predicted distributions that are as uniform as possible, and thus contain the maximum possible information entropy.
 Put another way, these predictions are the most ignorant possible predictions about the system.
 Studying the unique ecological conditions and evolutionary histories of real world systems that deviate from METE can provide insights into the processes driving ecological systems away from the statistical steady state it describes and toward alternate system states (Harte, 2011).

 METE can successfully predict various metrics of an ecological community (Harte, 2011), including network metrics that describe trophic interactions between species (Williams, 2010; Harte, 2011).
 Ecological network theory is derived from evolutionary concepts such as coevolution (Bascompte & Jordano, 2007; Donatti et al., 2011; Nuismer et al., 2013; Thompson et al. 2013) and so presents an opportune starting place to study ecological and evolutionary feedbacks.
 The distribution of linkages in ecological networks can test whether plant-animal interaction networks assemble neutrally or through deterministic processes (Vázquez et al., 2005).
 Analysis of other network metrics such as modularity (the degree to which species interact in semi-autonomous modules) and nestedness (the degree of asymmetry in interaction between specialists and generalists) can further illuminate underlying eco-evolutionary processes driving patterns of species interactions (Bascompte & Jordano, 2007; Donatti et al., 2011; Nuismer et al., 2013).
-This means that species with fewer interactions (i.e. more specialized species) will interact with a subset of the species with which generalists interact.
+In these networks, species with fewer interactions (i.e. more specialized species) will interact with a subset of the species with which generalists interact.